epfl-ada/ada-2024-project-outlier-1/README.md

 Gabrielle Blouvac (AKA: Our Official Graphic Designer): part 2, created images for the datastory

-Anasse El Boudiri (AKA: The Pie-Chart and Iframe Hater): part 3, bonus: convinced the team to choose this Dataset <3
+Anasse El Boudiri (AKA: The Pie-Chart and Iframe Hater): part 3, bonus: convinced the team to choose this dataset <3

-Julia Guignon (AKA: The Plotly Toxic Lover): part 1, layout of the website
+Julia Guignon (AKA: The Plotly Toxic Lover): part 1

 Jan Steiner (AKA: The LLM genius): part 4, bonus: saver of the website content bar

-Eglantine Vialaneix (AKA: The Scrapping Expert): scrapping expert of 2024 Wikipedia, preprocessing of 2024 data, part 2.0, layout of the website
+Eglantine Vialaneix (AKA: The Scrapping Expert): scrapping expert of 2024 Wikipedia, preprocessing of 2024 data, part 2.0

 All: READ_ME, proof-reading, layout of the website (html+css), homeworks